-Figure 3-23: Leatherback turtle (LBT), swordfish (SWO), bigeye tuna (BIG), sunfish (SUN), and blue shark (BWS) predicted probability of capture (leatherbacks) or catch rates (fishes) in FMA 1 and 2 from a binomial GAM for leatherbacks, and delta-lognormal GAM for fishes, for the same variables as selected for the leatherback GAM.
+Figure 3-23: Leatherback turtle (LBT), mako (MAK), swordfish (SWO), bigeye tuna (BIG), sunfish (SUN), southern bluefin tuna (STN), albacore (ALB), porbeagle (POS), moonfish (MOO), and blue shark (BWS) predicted probability of capture (leatherbacks) or catch rates (fishes) in FMA 1 and 2 from a binomial GAM for leatherbacks, and delta-lognormal GAM for fishes, for the same variables as selected for the leatherback GAM.
+Effects are not plotted when both the binomial and lognormal were insignificant (p<0.05).
 The predicted effect is estimated with other coefficients fixed at their median values.